main-ah-logo-horz-w_gradbox

 • Sleep Apnea: If your parent snores, experts at your local in home care agency may warn that your loved one is experiencing sleep apnea, which causes a stop in breathing during sleep.
 Although very brief, if this becomes regular it will affect the brain and other vital organs, including the heart.

 • Fluid Retention: Swollen legs and hands may be a sign that the heart is not working at its highest capacity.
-When the heart is not functioning correctly, it will not pump blood fast enough, and will cause fluid or water buildup in the legs.
+When the heart is not functioning correctly, it will not pump blood fast enough and causes fluid or water buildup in the legs.
 This is dangerous, and your parent will need treatment immediately if he or she experience this kind of fluid retention.

 Although your parent may not want to call 911 every time they experience stomach pain, indigestion, severe heartburn or nausea, these are all signs of a possible heart attack, specifically in women.
 Being able to identify the difference between regular indigestion and abnormal stomach pains may be the key to saving their lives.